MohidFarhan/MohidFarhan.github.io/_posts/2025-10-26-Unification-of-General-Relativity-and-Cosmology.md

 ## Case 2: The Spherical Universe

-The assumption of homogeneity and isotropy can also be applied to a spherical surface, which by design has rotational symmetry and can easily accommodate translational symmetry also.
+The assumption of homogeneity and isotropy can also be applied to a spherical surface.
+Such a surface already has rotational symmetry built-in to it.
 In order to describe it mathematically, we need to be able to draw spheres using just equations, which is an interesting journey to embark on.

 ### Constructing Higher-Dimensional Spheres